WHAT IS PROBATE COURT?

 WHAT ABOUT MEDIATION?

 Cases with conflicts between family members over the appointment of a fiduciary are often appropriate for mediation.
+Some counties require mediation in contested cases.
 Many experienced elder law attorneys are available for mediation services, and each local court maintains an active list of such attorneys.
 Parties who desire mediation assistance should contact their local court to obtain a referral to an experienced mediator.

 HOW LONG DOES IT TAKE TO GO TO TRIAL?

 If someone files an objection to a petition, some courts assign a trial date that is only a few weeks in the future.
 This often means that a trial will occur within six to eight weeks of the original filing date of the petition.
 Other courts may set a date that is six or more months in the future.

 Often parties will agree to postpone the actual trial to try to work out a solution on their own.

 WHAT HAPPENS IF MY CASE GOES TO TRIAL?

 A judge decides the outcome of almost all trials held in probate court.
 A jury trial will only occur where the issue could be described as 'intentional interference with a prospective inheritance.'